LAST UPDATED: January 12th, 2021

 It has other auto-measurement systems for frequency, period, minimum, maximum calculations as well.
 You can connect it to other sources with a USB with ease.
 So, this oscilloscope can do most of the work for you.

 Digital oscilloscopes are amazing, and their pocket-sized versions are convenient.
 However, mini versions have lots of issues, and they are usually not worth the purchase.

 But if you still need a mini oscilloscope, you should certainly check out the DSO213.
-It is by Sainsmart and one of the best oscilloscopes under 300.
+It is by Sainsmart and one of the high-quality oscilloscopes.
 That is because it has almost all the features plus excellent battery life.